 “A lot of times scammers come out of the woodwork trying to come up with ideas for how to scam individuals who have been affected by a federal declared natural disaster,” Gaddis said.

 Even if you are in a hurry to make repairs to your home, its better to take your time and make sure everything makes sense.

-To report a potential disaster related scam, call 866-223-0814.Grab the FREE WDTN News App for iPhone or Android.
+To report a potential disaster related scam, call 866-223-0814.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 - Beavercreek shopping center to host festival after businesses reopen

 - Intelligence officials, lawmakers talk efforts to beef up election security

 - Fire department says levy would increase safety and services for Jefferson Twp.